Registering an Internship for Credit

 - Log in to Handshake using your Macalester username and password.

 - Click “Career Center” along the top, then “Experiences”, then “Request an Experience.”
 Complete the form with your internship details.
 International students – use your legal (passport) name in the Learning Contract.

-- Once all required information is provided, we will start the approval process.
-Your faculty sponsor and site supervisor will get an email from Handshake (not Macalester) asking them to approve an “Experience.”
+Once all required information is provided, we will start the approval process.
+Your Faculty Sponsor and Site Supervisor will get an email from Handshake (not Macalester) asking them to approve an “Experience.”
 You can check the status of approvals in Handshake.
-You will receive an email from our office with instructions and forms when everyone has approved the experience.
+You will receive a registration email from our office with instructions and forms when both parties have approved the Experience.